oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     X.509 Certificates can be used in which case the distribution happens explicitly during the enrollment process.
-Or the key material is created and distributed at the TLS layer, in which case it might automatically happens during the setup of a TLS connection.
+Or the key material is created and distributed at the TLS layer, in which case it might automatically happen during the setup of a TLS connection.
  3. The RS must implement the actual proof of possession check.
 This is typically done on the application level, it may utilize